tus/tus.io/_content/faq.md

 ## What is tus?

-Tus is a project aiming to make resumable file uploads easily usable and widely available.
+tus is a project aiming to make resumable file uploads easily usable and widely available.
 The most interesting parts of this project are the [protocol specification](/protocols/resumable-upload.html) and the many freely available [client and server implementations](/implementations.html).

 When we say "resumable file uploads", we refer to the ability that uploads can be interrupted at any time and afterward be resumed from the state where the failure began.
 This interruption can be accidentally (e.g. a connection drop or a server crash) or voluntarily if the user decides to pause the upload.
 In traditional uploading implementations, your progress would be lost in such a situation but tus enables you to recover from these interruptions and continues where the upload was stopped.